The most important Norway national day is, well, the country’s National Day. Read on for 17 facts about May 17, Norway’s

 The second half of this delightful day is dedicated to eating, relaxing, and enjoying time with loved ones.

 Either way – Norway’s National Day is a day of joy as well as remembrance of the country’s past.

 Remember the history, enjoy the fun, and (this is very important) – don’t miss the chance to try famous Norwegian vafler (soft, thin waffles served with sweet topping and sauces).

 2020’s Constitution Day in Norway was different than usual.
 This year’s Constitution Day will also be different, as parades and crowds have been restricted.

-What remained the same, however, was the spirit of the Norwegian people and the sense of community this important day always brings.
+What remains the same, however, is the spirit of the Norwegian people and the sense of community this important day always brings.